CarlosAraoz6/Womanium-Quantum-AI-2024-/README.md

 Slide Presentation (PDF Format): A comprehensive presentation outlining our approach, methodology, and results.
 The slide presentation is named "QuantumPoissonSolver-Slides.pdf" and covers the theoretical background, implementation steps, and conclusions drawn from the project.

-Jupyter Notebookk :
+Jupyter Notebookk "Quantum_AI_for_Climate final.ipynb" :
 1. Problem Statement

+Description:
+Introduces the problem of solving the Poisson equation using quantum algorithms.

-Description: Introduces the problem, lays the theoretical groundwork, and presents the step-by-step construction of the quantum algorithm based on the HHL method.
-Includes simulation results using quantum simulators to validate our approach.
+Lays the theoretical groundwork, including the mathematical formulation.

+Presents the step-by-step construction of the quantum algorithm based on the HHL method.

+Includes simulation results using quantum simulators to validate the approach.

 2. Classical Methods for Solving the Poisson Equation

+Description:

+Focuses on classical methods traditionally used to solve the Poisson equation.

+Compares these classical methods with the quantum approach implemented in Task 1.

-Description: Focuses on the design and implementation of the quantum circuit used in the HHL algorithm.
-Covers initialization of the quantum state, construction of the quantum circuit with Qiskit, implementation of Quantum Phase Estimation and Inverse Quantum Fourier Transform, and analysis of results.
+Discusses the design and implementation of the quantum circuit used in the HHL algorithm.

+Covers initialization of the quantum state corresponding to vector b, construction of the quantum circuit with Qiskit, implementation of Quantum Phase Estimation, and Inverse Quantum Fourier Transform.

+Analyzes and compares results.

 3. AI/ML and Quantum Computing Techniques

+Description:

+Explores the integration of AI/ML and quantum computing techniques to enhance the quantum algorithm.

-Description: Presents the final optimization and analysis of our quantum algorithm.
-Includes refinement of the quantum circuit, application of noise models to simulate real-world quantum computing conditions, and comparison with classical methods.
+Refines the quantum circuit and applies noise models to simulate real-world quantum computing conditions.

+Analyzes the results and compares them with classical methods.

+Demonstrates the potential improvements and advantages offered by AI/ML and quantum computing.

 4. Methodology: AI/Quantum Methods

-We implement the HHL algorithm to solve the Poisson equation, following the methodology outlined in relevant research papers.
-The code is structured to initialize the quantum state, apply the necessary quantum gates, perform Quantum Phase Estimation, and measure the results.
+Description:

+Provides a detailed explanation of the AI/Quantum methodology used in the project.

+Describes the process of developing and implementing the HHL algorithm.

+Highlights the key findings and improvements achieved through the integration of quantum computing techniques.

+Includes discussions on the challenges encountered and solutions implemented during the project.

 Execution and Simulation

 The quantum circuit is executed on a quantum simulator (AerSimulator) to simulate the behavior of a quantum computer.
-The results are visualized using histograms.
+The results are visualized using histograms.s.

 Additional Notes